-The Company's business, results of operations and financial condition may be adversely impacted by economic conditions, including the global health concerns relating to the coronavirus ("COVID-19") pandemic.
+On March 11, 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a global pandemic, which continues to spread throughout the United States and around the world.
+The Company's business, results of operations and financial condition have been and may continue to be adversely impacted by the COVID-19 pandemic and global economic conditions.
 The outbreak and spread of COVID-19 has significantly increased economic uncertainty.
-Authorities implemented numerous measures to try to contain the virus, such as travel bans and restrictions, quarantines, shelter in place orders, and business shutdowns.
-The COVID-19 pandemic has led to the closure of PoNS Authorized clinic locations across Canada.
-While the clinics have begun to re-open, the willingness of the patients to return to these clinics is uncertain at this time, and could result in a decrease of our commercial activities, and may have a negative impact on our customer engagement efforts.
-Moreover, the Company's ability to conduct its ongoing clinical research may be impaired if trial participants or staff are adversely affected or fear being adversely affected by COVID-19, leading to further delays in the development and approval of the Company's product candidate.
-In addition, disruptions in business operations in the United States, Canada and China due to COVID-19 may delay the timing for the submission and approval of the Company's marketing applications with regulatory agencies or limit the Company's suppliers' ability to ship materials that the Company relies upon due to delays or suspension of manufacturing operations.
-COVID-19 could also disrupt governmental operations or impair the Company's ability to access the public markets to obtain the necessary capital and continue the Company's operations.
-The extent to which the COVID-19 pandemic impacts the Company's business, results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted.
+Authorities implemented numerous measures to try to contain COVID-19, such as travel bans and restrictions, quarantines, shelter in place orders, and business shutdowns.
+The COVID-19 pandemic initially led to the closure of PoNS Authorized clinic locations across Canada.
+While all clinics have re-opened, they are all currently operating at reduced capacity, and patients have been and may continue to be less willing to return to these clinics, impacting our commercial activities and our customer engagement efforts.
+Moreover, the Company's ability to conduct its ongoing clinical experience programs in Canada has been and may continue to be impaired due to trial participants' attendance being adversely affected by COVID-19, leading to further delays in the development and approval of the Company's product candidate.
+In addition, the COVID-19 pandemic has and may continue to cause delays in the Company's suppliers' ability to ship materials that the Company's marketing applications with regulatory agencies.
+Further, the economic impact of the COVID-19 pandemic could affect the Company's ability to access the public markets and obtain necessary capital in order to properly capitalize and continue its operations.

+The extent to which the COVID-19 pandemic will continue to impact the Company's business, results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted.
 The Company does not know yet the full extent of the impact of COVID-19 on its business, operations or the global economy as a whole.

-NASDAQ Delisting
+Nasdaq Delisting

-The Company received a letter (the "Notice") from the Listing Qualifications staff of Nasdaq indicating that, based on the closing bid price of the Company's common stock for the last 30 consecutive business days, the Company no longer meets the requirement to maintain a minimum bid price of \$1.00 per share, as set forth in Nasdaq Listing Rule 5550(a)(2).
-The Notice does not result in the immediate delisting of the Company's common stock from Nasdaq.
-In accordance with Nasdaq Listing Rule 5810(c)(3)(A), the Company has been provided a period of 180 calendar days, or until September 21, 2020, in which to regain compliance.
-In order to regain compliance with the minimum bid price requirement, the closing bid price of the Company's common stock must be at least \$1.00 for a minimum of ten consecutive business days during this 180-day period.
-In the event that the Company does not regain compliance within this 180-day period, the Company may be eligible to see an additional compliance period of 180 calendar days if it meets the continued listing requirement for market value of publicly held shares and all other initial listing standard for Nasdaq, with the exception of the bid price requirement, and provides written notice to Nasdaq of its intent to cure the deficiency during this second compliance period, by effecting a reverse stock split, if necessary.
+On March 23, 2020, the Company received a letter (the "Notice") from the Listing Qualifications staff of Nasdaq indicating that, based on the closing bid price of the Company's Class A common stock (the "common stock") for the 30 consecutive business days preceding the Notice, the Company no longer meets the requirement to maintain a minimum bid price of \$1.00 per share, as set forth in Nasdaq Listing Rule 5550(a)(2) (the "Minimum Bid Price Requirement").
+The Notice did not result in the immediate delisting of the Company's common stock from Nasdaq.
+In accordance with Nasdaq Listing Rule 5810(c)(3)(A), the Company was provided a period of 180 calendar days in which to regain compliance.